The Urban Oyster Team

 Christopher brings more than 10 years of culinary industry experience to Urban Oyster.
 For the last four years, he has worked as a wine consultant at a small import company, helping to select small production wines and provide them to New York's top restaurants and retailers.
 Originally from Michigan, Christopher moved to New York in the 90s and quickly got hooked on the vibrant dining scene while entertaining clients in his corporate job.
 It didn't take long before passion compelled a professional move into the world of food and wine.
 After cooking at top restaurants such as Zuni Cafe and Tabla, a growing interest in food and wine pairing led Christopher into working in the dining rooms of Gotham Bar and Tribeca Grill before eventually opening a wine bar.
 Wine classes at the Culinary Institute of America and the Wine & Spirits Educational Trust (Advanced Certificate) bolstered the professional experience along the way.
 A few personal favorites in the glass include Alsatian white wines and Northern Italian reds."

 Cindy co-founded Urban Oyster with David in 2008 and founded a new company in 2012 called Turnstile Tours, which creates tours based on in-depth research in partnership with non-profit organizations.
 While she's no longer a day to day part of Urban Oyster, her spirit and values remain as part of the foundation that this company was built upon.
 Cindy believes strongly that every person, building, and street corner has a story that needs to be heard.
 She is interested in the role tours can play in fostering connections and understanding between people of diverse backgrounds.
-When she's not giving tours for Urban Oyster, Cindy is an advocate for improving accessibility in museums, especially for people with disabilities.
+Cindy is an advocate for improving accessibility in museums, especially for people with disabilities.
 She taught blind children geography and history for four years at City Access New York, oversees an effort for the Museum Access Consortium to improve programs for visitors who have autism, and formerly developed and managed tours for 100,000+ visitors at the Lower East Side Tenement Museum.
 From Michigan to Russia to Brooklyn - no matter where Cindy has lived - she has always had a deep interest in the stories of the people and places that surround her, and is eager to share this enthusiasm with you on a neighborhood tour of New York City, a place she is very proud to call home.